m9p909/ReactWorkshop/README.md

 If you don't have vscode, I recommend installing it.
 It's the main web IDE used today.

-To open the folder in VSCode, go to file > open folder and selet your folder
+To open the folder in VSCode, go to file > open folder and select your folder

 To run the app, use `npm run dev` in the root folder of the app